 The major difference you’ll notice between Zendesk vs. Desk is that Zendesk is a fully-featured, scalable system, while Desk is simpler and designed for small business use.
 You’ll find a lot more features in Zendesk, but if your team is small and doesn’t need advanced reporting or customizable help desk tools, they may find Desk’s stripped-down feature set easier to manage.

 Each of these products is only as good as its users and configuration, so take time on the front end to read the setup documents.
 Use any free support you’re offered.
 Want to compare more options for customer service software?
-Visit our product selection tool to find the right solution for your team.
+Visit our software category page to find the right solution for your team.